denoland/fresh/docs/concepts/static-files.md

 ```

 Fresh also does this automatically for `src` and `srcset` attributes in `<img>`
 and `<source>` HTML tags.
-These will automatically use "locked" paths if fresh
+These will automatically use "locked" paths if Fresh
 deems it safe to do so.
 You can always opt out of this behaviour per tag, by
 adding the `data-fresh-disable-lock` attribute.